-This sense of dread was also all around us in other ways in the late 70’s/early 80’s.
-This was in the form of Public Information Films which were short adverts made by the government which warned the general population of the dangers of any number of potentially lethal activities as varied as mixing different types of tyre on your car, letting your child talk to strangers, putting down a rug on a freshly polished wooden floor…you name it.
+This sense of dread was also all around us in other ways in the late 70’s/early ’80s.
+This was in the form of Public Information Films which were short adverts made by the government which warned the general population of the dangers of any number of potentially lethal activities as varied as mixing different types of tyres on your car, letting your child talk to strangers, putting down a rug on a freshly polished wooden floor…you name it.
 My favourite was The Spirit of Dark and Lonely Water which was voiced by Donald Pleasance and warned of the dangers of children playing near rivers and lakes and what could happen.

 This PIF scared the shit out of me and reminded me of another childhood source of sleepless nights, a paperback of The Lord of the Rings that was knocking around our house resplendent with becloaked soldiers riding nightmarish horses each with glowing red eyes.

-Missives from on high of how to prevent catastrophe in your life weren’t just made for the TV screen either.
-There were plenty of leaflets, posters and literature around at this time that could educate the populace of how to avoid potential disaster.
+Missives from on high about how to prevent catastrophe in your life weren’t just made for the TV screen either.
+There were plenty of leaflets, posters and literature around at this time that could educate the populace on how to avoid potential disaster.

 There was plenty of imagery that I found so attractive as it would appeal to any fan of cult cinema and particularly the horror/slasher genre.
 The threat of some crime being committed to either you or your property was very real with an unspecified shadowy figure (the best example being depicted in the ‘Watch out!
 There’s a thief about’ campaign) seen approaching (a great example of this was the two black boots walking on breaking ice in the excellent ‘Neighbourly Nell’ Public Information Film) or running away.